BiomedicalImageAnalysis2025/topic01_team01/README.md

 **The repository is structured as follows:**

- nicht vergessen die links zu aktualisieren
+ ***nicht vergessen die links zu aktualisieren ***

+[dataA](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/Mats/dataA) - Contains the raw and unprocessed images files of the original *Yale Face Dataset A*.

-[data](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/datasets) - Contains the raw and unprocessed images files.
+[dataB](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/Mats/dataB) - Contains the raw and unprocessed images files of the *Yale Face Dataset B* for further analysis.

-[functions](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/functions) - Custom implementation of the *Preprocessing-*, *PCA-*, *KNN-* and *Evaluation-* functions.
+[functions](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/functions) - Custom implementation of the *Preprocessing-*, *PCA-*, *KNN-*, *Evaluation-* and *Furtheranalyis* functions.

 [main.ipynb](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/blob/main/main.ipynb)- The jupyter notebook explains all the methods including the results of each step with visualizations and graphics.